 Promote Bone Strength and Formation

-- A small incision is made to expose the jawbone.
+- Dr. White will make a small incision to expose the jawbone.

-- The membrane lining the sinus is pushed upward.
+- He’ll then push the membrane lining of the sinus upward.

-- The underlying space is filled with biocompatible bone grafting material.
+- The space beneath the membrane will be filled with organic bone grafting material.

 - When the material has been placed, Dr. White will give you instructions for post-operative care.